Spike in administered vaccinations after increase in COVID-19 cases

-WICHITA, Kan (KSNW) – COVID-19 cases are going up, but so are vaccinations.
+WICHITA, Kan (KSNW) – COVID-19 cases are going up but so are vaccinations.
 Sedgwick County reports more than 232,000 shots have been given since December.
 At the highest point, they were seeing 3,700 residents a day for vaccines.
-That dropped to the low fifties by July.
+That dropped to the low 50s by July.
 Now those numbers are starting to go back up.

 As COVID-19 cases climb all across Kansas and the country, there’s been a spike in vaccination numbers.

-From July 18 to July 24, more than 3-thousand people got their first dose of the vaccine.
+From July 18 to July 24, more than 3,000 people got their first dose of the vaccine.

 Months after the rollout of the COVID-19 vaccine, Baker’s son is getting the shot.